vishvAsa/notes/computing/programming/programmingLanguages/math/R.md

 To append to a vector: append(v, val)

 #### Creating vectors
-c(1,2) : Using the concatenation function.
+Using the concatenation function - c(1, 23, 24) creates a vector of the given elements.

 seq(); This can be abbreviated using the : operator.